 |Water Resistance (15%)|

-|Down Fill||800-fill goose down||800-fill goose down||800-fill goose down||750-fill goose down||Baffle Construction||Sewn-through baffles||Sewn-through baffles||Sewn-through baffles||Sewn-through||Sewn-through baffles|
+|Down Fill||800-fill goose down||850-fill goose down||800-fill goose down||800-fill goose down||100% polyester|

+|Baffle Construction||Sewn-through baffles||Sewn-through baffles||Sewn-through baffles||Sewn-through baffles||Sewn-through baffles|

-|Pockets||2 zippered hand||2 zippered hand||2 zippered hand||2 zippered hand||2 zippered hand|
+|Pockets||2 zippered hand||2 zippered hand||2 zippered hand, 1 zippered internal chest||2 zippered hands, 1 internal||2 zippered hand|

 Our Analysis and Test Results